filipematias23/Bison-Fly/README.md

 <br />

 > The flight mission was planned using the software [FieldAgent from Sentera]( https://sentera.com/fieldagent/).
-This is used for drawing the trial using the desktop version before going to field.
-Once in the flying area or trial was established, the flights parameters were set for 75% of overlapping, 15 mph, and flying height of 200 feet.
+This software is used to draw the trial using the desktop application before going to field.
+Once the flying area was established, the flight parameters were set for 75% of overlapping, 15 mph, and flying height of 200 feet.
 There are other great open source options for DJI drones as [Pix4Dcapture]( https://support.pix4d.com/hc/en-us/articles/202557269-Pix4Dcapture-Getting-Started) and [DroneDeploy]( https://www.dronedeploy.com/product/mobile/).

 <br />

-> For georeferencing, we have been using white plastic bucket lids (5 gallons) as ground control points (GCPs).
-These lids are fixed in the ground with metal landscaping stakes in the corners of the field trial at the beginning of planting season.
-We opted to paint the central part of the lid to facilitate finding where to click to georeferencing this point during the orthomosaic step.
+> For georeferencing, we use white plastic bucket lids (5 gallons) as ground control points (GCPs).
+These lids are fixed in the ground with metal landscaping stakes in the corners of the field trial at the beginning of the planting season.
+We opted to paint the central part of the lid to facilitate finding where to georeference during the orthomosaic step.
 We also made holes to drain water from the lids.
-The GCPs stay in the field during the entire season and must be photographed alongside the plants for each flight or other image collection.
+The GCPs remain in the field during the entire growing season and must be photographed alongside the plants for each flight or other image collection.
 GCPs enable a better overlap of the experimental plots and facilitate drawing grid plot polygons only once.
 Please find more information at this link: [https://github.com/OpenDroneMap/FIELDimageR#P5](https://github.com/OpenDroneMap/FIELDimageR#P5).

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_3.jpg">